Current as of May 7, 2021

 Injuries & Deaths

-Honda has confirmed ten deaths and more than 150 injuries in the U.S. related to ruptures of driver’s front airbag inflators supplied by Takata.
-All of these events occurred in vehicles now covered by recalls and/or campaigns.
+Honda has confirmed 16 deaths and more than 200 injuries in the U.S. related to ruptures of driver’s front airbag inflators supplied by Takata.
+All of these events occurred in vehicles now covered by recalls.
 Honda sincerely apologizes to all individuals impacted by this issue, and extends our deepest, heartfelt sympathies to the families of those who have lost loved ones.

 |Date of Crash||Location of Crash|

-In addition, an automaker other than Honda has experienced a fatality in the U.S. due to the rupture of a Takata airbag inflator.
-So, the industry as a whole has experienced 11 fatalities in the U.S.
+In addition, two automakers other than Honda have experienced a total of three fatalities in the U.S. due to the rupture of Takata airbag inflators.
+So, the industry as a whole has experienced 19 fatalities in the U.S.

-Outside the U.S., Honda has confirmed five deaths in Malaysia related to ruptures of single-stage Takata driver’s front airbag inflators, which are a different type of inflator that was never utilized in Honda or Acura vehicles in the U.S.
+Outside the U.S., Honda has confirmed seven deaths in Malaysia, one in Brazil and one in Mexico related to ruptures of single-stage PSAN Takata driver’s front airbag inflators, which are a different type of inflator that was never utilized in Honda or Acura vehicles in the U.S.

-Authorized Honda and Acura dealerships will make appropriate repairs at no charge to the customer.
-If an owner requests alternative transportation for the day of their vehicle’s recall repair, Honda and Acura dealers are authorized to provide a free loaner or rental vehicle.
+Authorized Honda and Acura dealerships will make appropriate repairs for free – there is no cost to the customer.
+If an owner requests alternative transportation for the day of the recall repair or longer if a replacement part is temporarily unavailable, Honda and Acura dealers are authorized to provide a free loaner or rental vehicle.

 To support dealers, Honda management and field operations staff are in constant communication with dealership principals and employees to ensure they are aware of the latest information and policies concerning the recall, and have the capacity to repair customer vehicles promptly.